varigence/docs/bimlflex/concepts/driving-keys-in-dv2.md

 A common model in Data Vault 2.0 methodology is to create a Satellite on the Link (LSAT) which contains history specific to the Link.
 This allows one to track specific historical changes to a relationship, without having to reference or query any of the Hubs or Links associated with said data.
-Using LSAT is a benefit of Data Vault 2.0 that allows maintaining historical data where end-dated relationships may need to be reopened or reactivated again without fear of losing any data.
+Using a LSAT is a benefit of Data Vault 2.0 that allows maintaining historical data where end-dated relationships may need to be reopened or reactivated again without fear of losing any data.

 **For example:** Imagine the operation of a tavern, which opens for business on August 10, 2020.
 A tavern will store kegs of different varieties of beer and then distribute those beverages through their tap system hooked up to a bar.